FACET JOINT SYNDROME

 3 percent of individuals with progressive curvature may eventually experience severe problems that can include scoliosis and back pain, spinal problems, and nerve compression causing numbness, weakness, and leg pain.

 Facet Joint Syndrome

 A joint connects two or more bones in your body and allows you to move.
 Facet joints are the joints that connect each of the vertebrae in your spine.
 Facet joints are also known as zygapophyseal or apophyseal joints, or your doctor may simply refer to them as facets.
 Each facet joint’s job, like any other joint in your body, provides healthy movement and, along with the intervertebral disc, provides stability for each motion segment.
 The disc serves as a spacer and supports movement between the vertebral bodies.

-The intervertebral disc and the facet joint form a tripod relationship as a result of this.
-One’s degeneration or damage affects the other.
+The intervertebral disc and the facet joint form a tripod relationship, and if one degenerates or gets damaged, it affects the other.
 Aging and/or traumatic injury can cause damage to the facet joints, and this constitutes the leading cause of back pain known as facet joint syndrome.
 Facet joints allow your back and neck to bend forward and backward, but they are also a common source of back pain.
 The facet joints in your lumbar spine (low back) are the most vulnerable to facet joint syndrome because they bear the most weight and are subject to the most strain.
 Facet joints in your cervical (neck) and thoracic (midback) spine, on the other hand, can cause chronic pain.

 What Causes Facet Joint Syndrome?